Prevent Disease to Decongest Hospitals

-The hands facilitate the causation of most of the diseases mentioned above in one way or another.
+The hands facilitate the spread of most of the communicable diseases in one way or another.
 Because the hands come into contact with numerous objects as we indulge in various activities throughout the day, they stand a high chance of introducing pathogens to the body from the various things they come in contact with.
 It is thus important to regularly clean them as one strategy of disease prevention.

 In addition to the use of adequate water and soap, the use of alcohol gels is also effective in killing some kinds of pathogens.
 The use of water alone may not be sufficient for effective cleansing since dirt from fats and protein which are components of organic soil are not readily dissolved in water.
 Soaps and detergents are thus necessary to increase solubility.
 Warm soapy water is more effective than cold water at removing the natural oils on the hands that hold soils and microorganisms.
 Warm water without soap however may not be as effective.
 Numerous anti-bacterial soaps are readily available on the market.
 However, a study by the University of Oregon, school of public health indicates that the use of plain soaps is as effective as antibacterial soaps containing triclosan in preventing illness and removing bacteria from the hands.

 The right technique

 One must use adequate warm running water, and wash all skin and nails thoroughly.
-Rinse the hands with warm water first.
+Rinse the hands with water first.
 Rub the hands with soap to completely cover them, and then rub the wet soapy hands together for about 15 to 20 seconds away from the running water.
 Rub the wrists, thumbs, areas between the fingers and beneath the finger nails.
 Then rinse thoroughly from the wrist to the finger tips so that the dirty water with the pathogens runs down away from the skin rather than, onto the areas above the wrists.
 Use a paper towel to turn off the water, and dry the hands, and to open any door if required.
 The use of moisturizing lotion is recommended to avoid the skin from drying out excessively.
 Remember artificial nails and chipped nail polish harbor microorganisms.